0WN463/wellspring/multivariable_calculus/vector_field.md

 To define the surface integral, we need the surface to be **orientable/two-sided**.

-This means that we need to be able to define a unit normal vector $\v n$ for each non-boundary point on the sufrace, such that the coodinate functions of $v n$ are continuous functions.
+This means that we need to be able to define a unit normal vector $\v n$ for each non-boundary point on the surface, such that the coordinate functions of $v n$ are continuous functions.

 If a surface is orientable, it would have 2 orientations, $\v n$ and $-\v n$.

-An example of a non-orientable surface would be a Mobius strip
+An example of a non-orientable surface would be a Möbius strip

 We will assume that all surfaces we discuss henceforth are orientable.

-Given a parameterization of $R(u, v)$ for the surface, the orientation is simply:
+Given a parametrization of $R(u, v)$ for the surface, the orientation is simply:
 $$
 \v n = \frac{R_u \times R_v}{\norm {R_u \times R_v}}
 $$